 Names, names and more names: it may seem an impossible task to decide which is the best choice for you, given their software rankings.

 Magento?
 PrestaShop?
 WooCommerce?
-How many of these have you already come across, and how many questions do you have about finding out which one is best?
+How many of these have you already come across, and how many questions do you have about finding out which one is best for any integration?

 We’ll help you by comparing them in detail, step by step, so that you can form an overall map that’s much easier to navigate.